tim-mccabe/code-signal/challenges/intro/level-4/README.md

 ## Alternating Sums

 Several people are standing in a row and need to be divided into two teams.
-The first person goes into team 1, the second goes into team 2, the third goes into team 1 again, the fourth into team 2, and so on.
+The first person goes into *team 1*, the second goes into *team 2*, the third goes into *team 1* again, the fourth into *team 2*, and so on.

 You are given an array of positive integers - the weights of the people.
-Return an array of two integers, where the first element is the total weight of team 1, and the second element is the total weight of team 2 after the division is complete.
+Return an array of two integers, where the first element is the total weight of *team 1*, and the second element is the total weight of *team 2* after the division is complete.

 #### Example

-For a = [50, 60, 60, 45, 70], the output should be
+For `a = [50, 60, 60, 45, 70]`, the output should be
-alternatingSums(a) = [180, 105].
+`alternatingSums(a) = [180, 105]`.

 #### Input/Output

-* **[execution time limit] 4 seconds (py3)**

 * **[input] array.integer a**